pornmanut/resume/resume.typ

   main: (
     section(
         content: (
-          "As a Software Engineer with over two years of experience, I have been directly involved in developing internal software to enhance quality and streamline the development process for internal users.
-I have experience in agile process, leading planning ceremony, developing and designing microservices applications.
-I have interests in software architecture, ETL processes, and developing applications with LLM."
+          "With over three years of experience in software development, I have collaborated closely with cross-functional teams and data research teams to streamline their processes.
+My expertise includes gathering requirements, designing and developing scalable software solutions within an agile framework, as well as architecting robust ETL pipelines, microservices, and clean architecture patterns.
+Additionally, I have built high-throughput APIs leveraging AWS technologies.
+I am a passionate team player who loves learning new technologies"
-        )
+        ),
     ),
     section(
       title: "Work Experience",